Mechanism of sonoluminescence: Generation

 The standing acoustic wave, which contains pressure antinodes at the center of the containment vessel, causes the bubbles to quickly coalesce into a single radially oscillating bubble.

 Collapse

 Once a single bubble is stabilized in the pressure antinode of the standing wave, it can be made to emit pulses of light by driving the bubble into highly nonlinear oscillations.
-This is done by the increasing pressure of the acoustic wave to disrupt the steady, linear growth of the bubble which cause the bubble to collapse in a runaway reaction that only reverts due to the high pressures inside the bubble at its minimum radius.
+This is done by the acoustic wave increasing the surrounding pressure to disrupt the steady, linear growth of the bubble.
+This causes the bubble to collapse in a runaway reaction that reverts once the high pressures inside the bubble at its minimum radius cause it to expand again.

 Afterbounces

 The collapsed bubble expands due to high internal pressure and experiences a diminishing effect until the high pressure antinode returns to the center of the vessel.
 The bubble continues to occupy more or less the same space due to the acoustic radiation force, the Bjerknes force, and the buoyancy force of the bubble.